Differential Equations as Fixpoints and Games: First-Order Game Logic and -Calculus

 \Firstordergamelogic and the \firstordermucalculus add dynamics to ordinary first-order logic in two ways.
 On the one hand they add \emph{atomic games}, which are a very general notion of state change, generalizing the quantifiers of first-order logic, which have a limited form of state change.
 On the other hand, both logics allow for new (and different) combinations of such state changes, through fixpoints or games, respectively.

-General atomic games, which are common to \firstordergamelogic and the \firstordermucalculus, are introduced by extending a first-order signature and providing a game semantics in \Cref{sec:actionsymbols}.
-The dynamics from fixpoints and games are introduced in \Cref{sec:fogls,sec:folmu}, respectively.
+General atomic games, which \firstordergamelogic and the \firstordermucalculus have in common, are introduced by extending a first-order signature and providing game semantics in \Cref{sec:actionsymbols}.
+The dynamics of fixpoints and games are introduced in \Cref{sec:fogls,sec:folmu}, respectively.
 Particular atomic games for assignment are discussed and related to the usual first-order logic quantifiers in \Cref{sec:assignmentandquant}.
 The subtleties of substitution are discussed in \Cref{sec:freebound}.